nyancel/bcms/docs/example_env.md

-The .env file is placed under: `./volume/.env`
+The .env file is placed as: `./.env`

 --- begin .env ---